 According to BI Intelligence’s Messaging App Report, active monthly messaging application users have recently surpassed social network active users.

 If the graph tells us anything, it’s that messaging applications are here to stay.

 One of the key takeaways from the report is that currently marketers are still very much focused on social media outreach, even though messaging apps are clearly becoming more important.
 Although being present and active on social media is super important, this shows a huge opportunity for brands, publishers, and advertisers ready to make the jump into conversational marketing earlier than their peers.

 As conversational marketing is about personalisation and availability, it makes sense that the future of marketing would be to couple both the idea of extreme personalisation with the exponential usage of messaging applications.

 This would hit all the requirements, on both sides of the conversation.
 Data is being collected, offers personalised, responses are sent quickly, sales are always on, content is relevant, etc.

 By building a marketing strategy that revolves around conversing through messaging applications, marketers can get their content back in front of their audience.
 Email open rates (the most common and widely spread attempt at conversational marketing) have been dropping for many years now.
 On average, a marketer can expect a 20% open rate on the emails sent.

 Bringing instant messaging and conversational marketing together, we can expect to at least quadruple that number.
-Recent research has found that SMS open rates are, on average, as high as 98% according to this report by Dynmark.
+Recent research has found that SMS open rates are, on average, as high as 98%.

 Not only that, our research has shown consumers actively want businesses to be conversational.